OpenSees/OpenSeesDocumentation/source/user/manual/analysis/NormEnergyIncr.rst

 Energy Increment
 ----------------

 This command is used to construct a convergence test which uses the energy increment, :math:`0.5 (x^T b)`, where the two vector come from the matrix equation :math:`Ax=b`, to determine if convergence has been reached.
 What the right-hand-side of the matrix equation is depends on integrator and constraint handler chosen.
-Usually, though not always, :math:`x` is euqal to the incremental displacement and :math:`b` the unbalanced force.
+Usually, though not always, :math:`x` is equal to the incremental displacement and :math:`b` the unbalanced force.
 The command to create a NormEnergyIncr test is the following:

 .. function:: test EnergyIncr $tol $iter <$pFlag>